 Read lines of text from a file.
+Uses UTF-8 encoding when reading the file.

 The absolute or relative local file system path of the file to read.
-May contain both $\setminus$ and / as path separators.
+May contain both $\$ and / as file separators.

 The lines of text from the file.